 Q: How Do I Support My Teen Without Taking Over and Feeding Her Dependency?

 With the heightened emotions of adolescence, the most innocent conversation can easily turn explosive.
-Use these tips to help your teen pursue independence, without causing conflict and hurt feelings.
+Use these tips to help your teen with ADD or ADHD pursue independence, without causing conflict and hurt feelings.

 With teens, outsourcing potentially explosive conversations is sometimes the best way to make headway.
 If you can, hire an executive skills coach — independently, or through the school — whose job it is to help your child remember these steps.
 A coach helps to bridge that massive gap between you managing your child’s homework and priorities in elementary school, and her managing it independently in college in a few years.

 If a coach is beyond your means, I recommend talking to the parent of an older, responsible teen whom your child admires.
 Ask if that teen can come over to work on homework alongside your child.
 Sometimes, she will buckle down because she really looks up to that peer.

 In addition, teens often do a better job setting goals with someone outside the family — someone who doesn’t set off a hot cognition by just asking, “Have you started your math yet?”

 Teens don’t perceive the future like adults do.
 They can’t anticipate how their actions today may impact their lives two or four years from now.
 They are governed by the pimple that is going to make them feel self-conscious in school tomorrow.

 You can help by modeling goal-directed persistence in your own actions.
 If your teen sees you working toward an achievement — like training for a 10k or finishing the basement — over time, that can make an impression.
 Help her set little goals to achieve each day or week, like picking a date to take the SAT one day, then signing up the next.
 These small steps add up over time.